-Spearheaded by Clean River Partners, the Cannon River Agricultural Collaborative (CRAC) seeks to build a network of government agencies, non-profits, businesses, and other groups to work together to improve soil and water health throughout the Cannon River Watershed.
+Spearheaded by Clean River Partners, the Cannon River Agricultural Collaborative (CRAC) seeks to build a network of government agencies, non-profit organizations, businesses, and other groups to work together to improve soil and water health throughout the Cannon River Watershed.
 These improvements will primarily come through community engagement and the implementation of various conservation practices on agricultural land.
-Follow bellow to find more information about the formation of CRAC and our Vision, Mission, and Goals Statement, as well as the CRAC website.
+Follow below to find more information about the formation of CRAC, including through our Vision, Mission, and Goals Statement.

-One of our primary rolls within the CRAC partnership is to spread knowledge of sustainable farming practices throughout the community.
-To accomplish this, we host a number of outreach events and workshops including open houses and on-farm, educational Field Days.
+One of our primary roles within the CRAC partnership is to spread knowledge of sustainable farming practices throughout the community.
+To accomplish this, we host a number of outreach events and workshops including open houses and on-farm, educational field days.
 These events showcase a wide range of agricultural conservation practices and allow farmers, industry representatives, government agencies, and member of the public to network and answer questions.
-You can find more about upcoming events by signing up for our monthly newsletter here, or by looking at our events page and calendar.
+You can find more about upcoming events by signing up for Clean River Partner’s monthly newsletter here, or by looking at our events page and calendar.
 Feel free to look through brochures of past events to find out more about the scope of topics covered.

 One Watershed One Plan

 As part of 1W1P, Clean River Partners is focusing on several sub-watersheds within the Cannon River Watershed.
-In addition, to Prairie, Rush, and Medford Creek, we are now extending our focus to the Heath and Wolf Creek watershed as well.
-Within these priority areas, we are focusing our efforts on getting farmers to participate in conservation practices including reduced tillage, cover crop, and planting perennial crop alternatives.
+In addition, to Prairie, Rush, and Medford Creek, we are now extending our focus to the Heath and Wolf Creek watersheds as well.
+Within these priority areas, we are focusing our efforts on getting farmers to participate in conservation practices, including reduced tillage, cover crops, and perennial crop alternatives.
 We plan to accomplish this by emphasizing our education and outreach within each sub-watershed.
-Find out more about the priority sub-watersheds bellow.
+Find out more about the priority sub-watersheds below.
 If you or someone you know owns land within theses areas, please contact us to learn more about conservation practices, programs, and incentives that are available!